The Berkeley Well-Being Institute

 Daily journaling, especially about emotional experiences, has been shown in research to result in small but meaningful improvements in mental and physical health (Pennebaker, 1997).
 Although ruminating about the past and playing it over and over again in your head is not helpful, sometimes writing it all down and getting it out of your head can be.
 Perhaps that is why journaling can be such a useful tool.

 Other types of journaling may help induce feelings of calm or well-being as well.
 For example, gratitude journaling is a popular type of journaling that has been shown to be beneficial (Kaczmarek et al., 2015).
-By shifting our focus to the good things in our lives—the things we're grateful for—we can potentially decrease negative emotions and feel a bit calmer.
+By shifting our focus to the good things in our lives—the things we're thankful for—we can potentially decrease negative emotions and feel a bit calmer.

 6. Calm Down With Positive Visualization